Tour de Pharmacy: Plot

-Hass and Baton are the only competitors left, but they end up becoming attracted to each other and pause the race to go have sex in the woods.
-Hass finds out Baton's true identity and agrees to keep it a secret, which inadvertently turns him into a gay sports icon.
+Hass and Baton are the only competitors left, but they end up becoming attracted to each other and pause the race to go and have sex in the woods.
+Hass finds out Baton's true identity and agrees to keep it a secret, which inadvertently turns them into gay sports icons.
 When they resume the race, they tie their bicycles together to make sure they both win simultaneously.
 On the final day of the race, BBC reporter Rex Honeycut (James Marsden), who had ridden alongside the competitors for real time interviews during the race, is told that because he had ridden all laps of the race and registered to ride on the Tour, he is eligible to win the Tour de France and makes an attempt to do so.
 Baton detaches from Hass and jumps at Honeycut, knocking him to the ground so Hass can win the race.
 Honeycut is shown to have motorized his bicycle to keep up with the cyclists.
-Baton's true identity is exposed and is sent to 35 years in prison for manslaughter as Honeycut had been accidentally killed during the scuffle.
+Baton's true identity is exposed and is sentenced to 35 years in prison for manslaughter as Honeycut had been accidentally killed during the scuffle.

 Hass looks set to win the Tour de France until Robinson, who had missed the thrill of cycling, rushes out to the front and wins the race by 73 ft.
 Robinson relishes being the first African-American to excel at cycling like his uncle did at baseball, while Hass laments that Baton's sacrifice was in vain.

 Present day interviews are conducted with Hass (Jeff Goldblum), Baton (Julia Ormond), Robinson (Danny Glover), and Ditters (Dolph Lundgren), along with other outside observers, including disgraced cyclist Lance Armstrong, who insists on remaining anonymous.